dmontagu/fastapi-utils/docs/user-guide/repeated-tasks.md

 2. If the repeated tasks performs blocking IO, it shouldn't block the event loop
 3. Exceptions raised by the periodic task shouldn't just be silently swallowed

-The `fastapi_restful.tasks.repeat_every` decorator handles all of these issues and adds some other conveniences as well.
+The `fastapi_utils.tasks.repeat_every` decorator handles all of these issues and adds some other conveniences as well.

 ## The `@repeat_every` decorator